Ohio derailment aftermath: How worried should people be?

 WAS THE CONTROLLED BURN SAFE?

-Vinyl chloride is associated with increased risk of certain cancers, and officials at the time warned burning it would release two concerning gases — hydrogen chloride and phosgene, which was used as a weapon in World War I. Environmental officials say that monitors detected toxins in the air at the site during the controlled burn and that officials kept people away until that dissipated.
+Vinyl chloride is associated with increased risk of certain cancers, and officials at the time warned burning it would release two concerning gases — hydrogen chloride and phosgene, the latter of which was used as a weapon in World War I. Environmental officials say that monitors detected toxins in the air at the site during the controlled burn and that officials kept people away until that dissipated.
 They say continuing air monitoring done for the railroad and by government agencies hasn’t detected dangerous levels in the area — including during testing inside nearly 400 homes — since residents were allowed to return.
 The U.S. Environmental Protection Agency has shared air monitoring results online.

 WHAT ARE THE CONTINUING CONCERNS?